junxit/us-congress-bills-114/bill.md

 ## § 11.
 Federal responsibilities

 Section 11 of the Indian Employment, Training and Related Services Act of 1992 (25 U.S.C.
-3410) is amended to read as follows:
+3410), as amended by section 2 of this Act, is amended to read as follows:

 > ## § 11.
 Federal responsibilities
 >
 > - **(a)** *Lead agency*
 >   - **(1)** *In general* Notwithstanding any other provision of law, the lead agency responsible for implementation of this Act shall be the Bureau of Indian Affairs.
 >   - **(2)** *Inclusions* The responsibilities of the Director of the Bureau of Indian Affairs in carrying out this Act shall include—
->     - **(A)** the development of a single model report for each Indian tribe that has in place an approved plan under this Act to submit to the Director reports on any consolidated activities undertaken and joint expenditures made under the plan;
+>     - **(A)** in coordination with the head of each Federal agency overseeing a program identified in the plan, the development of a single model report for each Indian tribe that has in place an approved plan under this Act to submit to the Director reports on any consolidated activities undertaken and joint expenditures made under the plan;
 >     - **(B)** the provision, directly or through contract, of appropriate voluntary and technical assistance to participating Indian tribes;
 >     - **(C)** the development and use of a single monitoring and oversight system for plans approved under this Act;
 >     - **(D)**